On Saturday night Widespread Panic will be joined by special guest Steve Winwood

 Houser's last performances with the band before he succumbed to cancer.
 Our favorite

-rockers were joined by musical legend Steve Winwood and saxophonist Randall Bramblett for
+was joined by musical legend Steve Winwood and saxophonist Randall Bramblett for

 takes on Traffic's "Glad" and "Low Spark Of High Heeled Boys."

 Screenshot video of the entire Widespread Panic set from June 22, 2002 featuring the

 Winwood/Bramblett sit-ins ("Glad" starts at 28-minute mark and "Low Spark" kicks in